Firstp1ck/Hyprland-Simple-Setup/README.md

 # Hyprland Setup

+## Introduction
+This repository provides a minimalistic Hyprland setup that installs and configures Hyprland along with essential packages and AUR extras.
+It aims to deliver a lightweight and efficient desktop environment with dynamic wallpaper management and streamlined configuration.

+## Environment Setup

+- The Setup is designed to run from EndeavourOS with KDE preinstalled.
+- You may need to modify the script for other distros or environments.

 ## Prerequisites
 - [Hyprland](https://hyprland.org/) installed.
 - Utilities like `hyprctl`, `hyprpaper`, and a shell environment.
 - A directory containing your wallpapers.
+- Vivaldi is used for browser in hyprland.conf, change it if you want to use another browser.
+- Check Monitors in hyprland.conf at the start.
+Adapt it to your setup.

+## Dependencies

+### Pacman Packages
+- hyprland
+- waybar
+- hyprpaper
+- wofi
+- hyprlock
+- hypridle
+- hyprshot
+- hyprpolkitagent
+- xdg-desktop-portal-hyprland
+- xdg-desktop-portal-gtk
+- xdg-desktop-portal-wlr
+- dunst
+- python-pywal
+- gnome-keyring
+- ttf-jetbrains-mono-nerd
+- polkit-kde-agent

+`sudo pacman -S hyprland waybar hyprpaper wofi hyprlock hypridle hyprshot hyprpolkitagent xdg-desktop-portal-hyprland xdg-desktop-portal-gtk xdg-desktop-portal-wlr dunst python-pywal gnome-keyring ttf-jetbrains-mono-nerd polkit-kde-agent`

+### AUR Extras
+- xwaylandvideobridge-git
+- hyprshot

+`yay -S xwaylandvideobridge-git hyprshot`

 ## Installation & Configuration